General information about freemover programme

 Students whose home university currently does not have any exchange agreement with the Faculty of Arts or who wish to arrange their studies abroad on their own can apply as a freemover.
 This programme implies no tuition fees related with the studies at CU FA.

 Be aware that a freemover stay cannot exceed two semesters.

-To apply, please deliver an application directly to the International Office.
-The application includes application form, CV, motivation letter, Transcript of Records, academic recommendation(s) and certificate of enrollment at your home university.
+To apply, please deliver an application directly to the International Relations Office (by post or scanned via e-mail, contact: Mgr.
+Renata Jamin).
+The application includes application form, CV (personal resume) , passport photocopy/scan, motivation letter (cover letter), Transcript of Records, academic recommendation(s) and certificate of enrollment at your home university.

 THE OFFICIAL DEADLINES (to submit an application and supporting documentation)

 - Students of EU or EFTA countries citizenship: 30th April (for winter term), 31st October (for summer term)

 - Students of third countries citizenship: 31st March (for winter term), 30th September (for summer term)